kapiosk/Simplz.Recipes/Risotto.md

-# Base Risotto Recipe
+# Base Risotto

 Hint: Risotto is more of a pasta dish than a rice dish, the magic sauce is essentially an emulsion of water and fat, stabilised by the amylopectin of the short grain rice.
 With this in mind butter is a good friend, as it provides both water and fat (1:9), has a mild taste, and helps both with the emulsion and also with the smoother integration of the cheese.

 ## Ingredients (Approx per volume):
 - 1 cup short grain rice (Carnaroli, Carolina, Arborio)